 Driving distances: 2 hours and 30 minutes from Washington, DC | 3 hours from Raleigh, North Carolina | 3 hours 40 minutes from Roanoke, Virginia | 5 hours from Charlotte, North Carolina

 9. Great Wolf Lodge, Colorado Springs, Colorado

 With a backdrop of the Rocky Mountains, this Great Wolf Lodge boasts a massive indoor water park, bowling alley, ropes course, arcade, mini-golf and Build-A-Bear Workshop.
 Spring break is a great time to visit, thanks to the lodge’s annual Spring-a-Palooza, which is included in overnight stays over spring break.
 Activities include arts and crafts, yoga for children, story time, a bubble dance party, a tea party and more.
 There are even bright and colorful spring decorations throughout the resort.
 If Colorado’s not on your itinerary, Spring-A-Palooza is offered at all 18 Great Wolf Lodge locations across the country.

-Rates: Average nightly rates start at $149, but you can save on rates by booking via NEA Vacations.
+Rates: Average nightly rates start at $149, but you can save on rates by booking via NEA Travel.

 Driving distances: 1 hour and 25 minutes from Denver, Colorado | 3 hours from Cheyenne, Wyoming | 5 hours from Albuquerque, New Mexico and Casper, Wyoming

 10. CIVANA Resort, Spa & Sanctuary, Carefree, Arizona